What are the basic elements that need to work together to help you heal from the affair?

 I believe someone would require a lobotomy to truly let go of negative feelings; we all remember the events that triggered such feelings.
 As long as there is memory, in theory, we cannot make experiences that made impressions on us completely disappear.
 Thus memory keeps negative feelings associated with events alive in memory.
 But, that’s okay and it’s also okay to live a life of paradox.

-Making Self-Care A Priority
+Heal from the Affair – Making Self-Care A Priority

 When I was with my ex, my life revolved around him.
 Every waking moment, our couplehood occupied my thoughts.
 I kind of lost “me” in “us”.
 All of us are capable of this, but we must not forget ourselves.
 It is very important to make self-care a priority even if you feel fully recovered.